astral-sh/ruff/crates/red_knot_test/README.md

 "Cross-file invalid assignment".
 The first test involves only a single embedded file, and the second test involves two embedded files.

-The tests are run independently, in independent in-memory file-systems and with new red-knot salsa databases (so each is a from-scratch run of the type checker, with no data persisting from any previous test.)
+The tests are run independently, in independent in-memory file systems and with new red-knot [Salsa](https://github.com/salsa-rs/salsa) databases.
+This means that each is a from-scratch run of the type checker, with no data persisting from any previous test.

 Due to Rust test runner limitations, an entire test suite (Markdown file) is run as a single Rust test, so it's not possible to select individual tests within it to run.